schandra29/UADO/README.md

 - Use `--dry-run` with `prompt` or `replay` to preview file writes without touching disk (internal flag).
 - Guardrails can be disabled with `--no-guardrails` when you know it's safe.
 - Generated snapshots live under `.uado/snapshots/` and include the prompt hash in their name.
+- Starred examples are stored in `.uado/starred.json` and follow `prompt.schema.json`.

 ## Project Structure
 ```